Australian Capital Territory Current Regulations

 (f) for a judgment for specific performance, the court considers it appropriate for reasons that have arisen since the order was made.

-(3) If the court sets aside an order, it may also set aside any order made to enforce the order.
+(5) If the court sets aside the order under this rule, it may also set aside any order made to enforce the order.

-(4) If the court sets aside an order under subrule (3), the setting aside of the order does not affect the title to any property sold under the order before it is set aside.
+(6) If the court sets aside the order under subrule (4), the setting aside of the order does not affect the title to any property sold under the order before it is set aside.

 AustLII: Copyright Policy | Disclaimers | Privacy Policy | Feedback